bradleybauer/evereactor/README.md

 **UX quirks**

 When the orders for items to be bought or sold at market are not available then the market module returns infinity for the cost or profit.
-So, if you add 999999 runs of **Paladin** to the build then you will see that the profit and cost are both negative.
+So, if you add 999999 runs of **Paladin** to the build then you will see that the profit and cost are both infinite.

 Unfortunately the table headers do not have an indicator to show whether they are sorted ascending/descending or not sorted.